Skip to content

 Keyword Arguments

-• n_density_draws: number of posterior draws used for the density ribbon.
+• n_density_draws: target number of posterior draws to thin to when building the population density ribbon.

 source